apache/shardingsphere/docs/document/content/manual/shardingsphere-proxy/configuration.en.md

     maxLifetimeMilliseconds: 1800000 #Maximum lifetime
     maxPoolSize: 65 #Maximum connection number in the pool

-shardingRule: #Omit data sharding configuration and be consistent with Sharding-JDBC configuration
+shardingRule: #Omit data sharding configuration and be consistent with ShardingSphere-JDBC configuration
 ```

 ### Read-Write Split